Jelsik/DataVisFinalProject-Pentagon/README.md

 ##### Map 1.
 Cargo Theft Ranking by State
 ![Map1](https://user-images.githubusercontent.com/26927158/219973137-12eb656b-c116-4efc-8174-1009ea7ee40b.png)

-In the map graph above, the states with the highest rates for cargo theft crime are listed from the lowest to the lowest.
+In the map graph above, the states with the highest rates for cargo theft crime are listed from the highest to the lowest.
 States with the highest number of cargo theft crimes are indicated with the darkest color.
 Visualization colors progress from least to most.
 In the region with the least cargo theft crime, there are 4 and the most 28,218 in the map scale.

 The state with the most cargo theft crime, that is, the region with the darkest visualization scale, is the state of North Carolina.
 The state with the second most cargo theft belongs to the state of Georgia, which is much less than half of North Carolina.
 The third place with the highest number of cargo theft is Ohio.
 The state of Texas, where we currently live, ranks fifth with 10,904 stolen items.
 As can be seen, there is no linear relationship between the size of provinces and the number of cargo thefts.